Finding and Following Your Customer’s Digital Footprint [Updated: June, 2017]

-I had the great privilege to guest host @IBMBigData’s weekly CXO Chat on Twitter focused on Customer Experience Optimization.
+Your customer’s digital footprint represents a huge component in building an effective customer profile.
+I had the great privilege to guest host @IBMBigData’s weekly CXO Chat on Twitter focused on Customer Experience Optimization and how to use this footprint to build your business.
 The session was called Finding & Tracking Your Customer’s Digital Footprint and looked at your customers’ digital footprint and how you can leverage consumer behavior in your marketing and customer service efforts.
 It was an incredibly lively discussion and I learned as much as I shared.

-Since it was on Twitter, my answers were limited to 140 characters or fewer.
-But I think that really focused the discussion clearly on the best things you can do to improve your customers’ experience using the data available to you.
+Since we held this discussion on Twitter, my responses were limited to 140 characters or fewer.
+But I think that focused the discussion on the best things you can do to improve your customers’ experience using the data available to you.
 In the sections below, I’ve tried to capture the spirit of the session while adding some context (e.g., tweets/questions/etc. from other participants) where appropriate.

 Anyway, check out the Q&A for yourself: